Man forced woman into prostitution so she could repay him for gifts, prosecutors say

 As part of his plea agreement, prosecutors agreed to dismiss a second count of knowingly transporting an individual for prostitution.
 Sims will be under government supervision for three years following his release from prison.

-This article originally appeared on Cincinnati Enquirer: Feds: Man gave woman gifts, forced her into prostitution to repay him
+This article originally appeared on Louisville Courier Journal: Feds: Man gave woman gifts, forced her into prostitution to repay him